mark-watson/Clojure-AI-Book/manuscript/preface.md

 # Preface

 The latest edition of this book is always available for purchase at [https://leanpub.com/clojureai](https://leanpub.com/clojureai).
-You can also download a free copy from [my website](https://markwatson.com/books).
+You can also download a free copy from my website [https://markwatson.com](https://markwatson.com).
 You are welcome to take free copies of all of my eBooks and to share them.
 I offer the purchase option for readers who wish to directly support my work.

 I have been developing commercial Artificial Intelligence (AI) tools and applications since the 1980s and I usually use the Lisp languages Common Lisp, Clojure, Racket Scheme, and Gambit Scheme.
 This book contains code that I wrote for myself and I am wrapping it in a book in the hopes that my code and this book will also be useful to you, dear reader.